Heart Rate Monitor Training - The Zoladz Method

 Zone 5 is hardly ever touched by me in training.
 Only when I decide I want to go flat out at the end of a training session.

-That's a real shame because steady state runs, I think, are pretty important.
+That's good, because steady state runs are pretty important.
 Doing mid-long runs at steady-state pace is an excellent training for longer distance races of 10k and up.

 Step 5: Using an Easy Calculator to Establish Your Own Heart Rate Monitor Training Zones